 “The most important thing is to appreciate Stella for who she is.
 The thing that I’ve gained over the last year is just an appreciation for what life is all about.
 We take so much for granted.”

-AllStripes community members might recognize Joe from the CDKL5 page gallery where he’s seen sitting with Stella on his lap, glowing with grandfatherly pride.
+AllStripes community members might recognize Joe from the CDKL5 research program page gallery where he’s seen sitting with Stella on his lap, glowing with grandfatherly pride.
 His whole family is united in their determination to find a cure for CDKL5 and stay #StellaStrong.
 They’ve contributed Stella’s medical records to research through AllStripes, to help grow knowledge about the condition and power multiple future studies.

 “AllStripes is the friendliest link,” he says.
 “From the website, the staff that I’ve worked with — it’s incredible.
 Your whole approach is very user-friendly and responsive.
 I get feedback all the time.
 It’s been an easy platform to communicate and navigate through.
 It’s been a very effective vehicle.”